gilliorem/philosophers/README.md

 since he is constantly checking if the time since the last philo's meal isn't exceding his time to die.

-It will become so obvious once you start the implementation.
+*It will become obvious once you start the implementation.*

 #### PREVENT DEADLOCK
 Back to the picking each other's left fork problem (that leads to a deadlock).